lansotto/project4/README.md

 ### Dataset
+The dataset used in this project was retrieved from https://www.kaggle.com/datasets/gregorut/videogamesales.
-The data retrieved in the CSV files are from 1980 to 2020.
+The data retrieved in the CSV files ranges from 1980 to 2020.
 The columns of focus were Platform, Year, Genre, Publisher, NA Sales, EU Sales, JP Sales, and Global Sales.
 <p>